2020–2021 Vendée Globe: Media exposure

-Human Interest
+Public interest

 The unique thing about the Vendee Globe is the characters involved due to the challenges.
 Sailors that waited to the last minute allowing them to secure sponsorship were Alexia Barrier, Ari Huusela and Pip Hare.
 Sailors had different objectives – from Ari Huusela on a lifetime adventure with the only aim to complete the race through to the long time challengers like Alex Thompson who had a win at all cost mentality.

 Former winner Alain Gautier in post race explained how Benjamin Dutreux, Damien Seguin, Yannick Bestaven and Louis Burton were the few sailing their boats closest to their potential in terms of speed, but he also admired the approach of Boris Herrmann who had a more conservative approach.

 Incidents

 PRB sinking and rescue

+On day 22 of the race, Kevin Escoffier (FRA)'s yacht, PRB, suddenly broke apart and sank in the Roaring Forties, 840 miles southwest of Cape Town.